MrMikey59/Kindle-Book-List/README.md

 Make sure you put the '\n' at the end or all items will be on one row following the header created in the first line.

-Go to your Kindle Cloud Reader in Chrome, or FireFox.
+Go to your [Kindle Cloud Reader](https://read.amazon.com/kindle-library) in Chrome, or FireFox.
 Open the Developer Console.
+* In FireFox useTools > Web Developer (Ctrl+Shift+C)
-Paste the code block in ad then select RUN.
+Paste the code block in and then select RUN.
 A dialog box will open when the download completes so you can save or open the new CSV file.
 Go check out your saved CSV file in the Downloads folder of the current user!

 > **Note**: Run this script in FireFox’s Multiline mode.